Jeremiah Simbiken: Castleford Tigers

 On 4 December 2024, the Castleford Tigers announced the signing of Simbiken from the 2025 season.
 He was assigned squad number 11, and scored a try on debut on 9 February against Bradford in the Challenge Cup.
 He scored his first Super League try against Leeds Rhinos in round 3, though was also given a two-match suspension for dangerous contact.
 In April, Simbiken and his Papua New Guinean teammates met with King Charles III in support of the charitable organisation Mission Aviation Fellowship.
 In the closing stages of Castleford's round 9 win against Huddersfield, Simbiken suffered a knee injury and was helped from the field.
 Initial scans indicated he would be ruled out for 12 weeks, however following a successful operation this prognosis was improved to 8–10 weeks.
 After returning to the team in July, Simbiken received three suspensions for minor offences under the new 'penalty points' disciplinary format, and an elbow injury sustained in the round 25 win over Wakefield ended his season early.
-Despite impressing in his first Super League season, Simbiken opted to return home at the conclusion of his contract.
+Despite impressing in his first Super League season, Simbiken opted to depart at the conclusion of his contract.